 The Annual Action Plan executive summary located at ES-05 is prepared in compliance with 24 CFR 570.91.320(b).
 The AP-25 is to outline the State's method of distributing funds to local governments and organizations to carry out activities (or activities to be undertaken by the State) using funds that are expected to be received under formula allocations and other HUD assistance received during the program year, including program income.

 These funds are expected to be made available to address the housing-related needs and non-housing community development needs described in the strategies, priority needs, and objectives section of the five-year consolidated plan.
-As required by 91.320, the State of West Virginia will.

 Funding Allocation Priorities